nsweeting/ecto_observable/README.md

 ## Getting Started

+Lets start of with an simple example.
 Lets say we have a `Post` schema.
 Each post can have many topics.
-Users can subscribe to a given topic.
-Whenever a post is created for a given topic, we are responsible for informing the subscribed users.
+Users can subscribe to many topics.
+Whenever a post is created for various topics, we are responsible for informing the subscribed users.

 Given the above, lets setup our new "observable" repo.